 E3G was invited to submit a paper setting out our perspectives on the role of the FCO.
 Nick Mabey’s working paper in response ‘Sustainability and Foreign Policy’ is attached as a pdf download.

-Nick also contributed written evidence to some questions from the inquiry team - we’ll provide a link to those just as soon as they are published on the EAC website.
+Nick also contributed written evidence to some questions from the inquiry team, the transcript is below.

 1. Do you feel that the recent restructuring at the FCO, in which the Environmental Policy Department was incorporated into the Sustainable Development and Business Group and Climate Change and Energy Group, has resulted in a loss of focus and expertise on environmental issues?